Notable People

 She broke through very young

-Team USA's current profile still reads like the outline of an unusually early rise.
+Team USA's official profile reads like the outline of an unusually early rise.
 Gold, from Steamboat Springs, learned to snowboard at seven, followed her brother Taylor into the sport, became a Youth Olympian in 2012, and quickly moved into the top ranks of the halfpipe.

-The key fact is not just that she was good.
-It is how fast the sport had to take her seriously.
+The key fact is how fast the sport had to take her seriously.

 U.S. Ski & Snowboard's retirement announcement notes that in 2013, at sixteen, Gold won the world championship in halfpipe and became one of the youngest riders ever to do it.
 In the same stretch she started collecting X Games hardware.
 By the time she reached Sochi in 2014, she looked like part of the next American wave in women's halfpipe, not a novelty act.